The Chinese Communist Party’s Sensitivity to Legitimacy and its Rush for Hydropower

 Showing items related by title, author, creator and subject.

-Appeal to the General Secretary of the Communist Party of the Soviet Union, Mikhail Gorbachev, and to the President of the United States of America, Ronald Reagan Unknown author (International Physicians for the Prevention of Nuclear War, 1985-07-13)The text is provided of a message directed to Moscow and Washington by the delegates to the Fifth Congress of International Physicians for the Prevention of Nuclear War (IPPNW), held in Budapest in July 1985.
+Appeal to the General Secretary of the Communist Party of the Soviet Union, Mikhail Gorbachev, and to the President of the United States of America, Ronald Reagan Unknown creator (International Physicians for the Prevention of Nuclear War, 1985-07-13)The text is provided of a message directed to Moscow and Washington by the delegates to the Fifth Congress of International Physicians for the Prevention of Nuclear War (IPPNW), held in Budapest in July 1985.
 The 135,000 IPPNW ...

-Appeal to the General Secretary of the Communist Party of the Soviet Union, Mikhail Gorbachev, and to the President of the United States of America, Ronald Reagan Unknown author (International physicians for the prevention of nuclear war, 1985-07-13)
+Appeal to the General Secretary of the Communist Party of the Soviet Union, Mikhail Gorbachev, and to the President of the United States of America, Ronald Reagan Unknown creator (International physicians for the prevention of nuclear war, 1985-07-13)